shardus/website-docs.shardus.com/pages/docs/api/configuration/logs.md

 ## dir

-The `dir` parameter is a `String` used to define the base directory where the logs files will be generated and stored
+The `dir` parameter is a `String` used to define the base directory where the log files will be generated and stored.

 ```json
 {